IBM/ibmi-mcp/.clinerules/clinerules.md

-# mcp-ts-template: Architectural Standard & Developer Mandate
+# ibmi-mcp-server: Architectural Standard & Developer Mandate

 **Effective Date:** 2025-08-01
 **Version:** 2.3

 ## Preamble

-This document constitutes the official mandate governing all development practices, architectural patterns, and operational procedures for projects originating from the mcp-ts-template.
+This document constitutes the official mandate governing all development practices, architectural patterns, and operational procedures for projects originating from the ibmi-mcp-server.
 It is the single source of truth for ensuring code quality, consistency, and long-term maintainability.
 Adherence to these standards is not optional; it is a condition of all development activity.

 ## I. Core Architectural Principles